MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 In this example, we check the **CanDetectPlanes** function to check if we should toggle scene understanding or spatial mapping.
 This will allow the code to work in both remoting and on a HoloLens device.
 Otherwise, toggling scene understanding when remoting will not return any planes.

 To get access to the **MRMesh** at runtime:
-1. Add an **ARTrackableNotify** Component to a Blueprint actor.
+1. Add an **ARTrackableNotify** component to a Blueprint actor.

 ![Scene understanding AR Trackable Notify](images/unreal-spatialmapping-artrackablenotify.PNG)

-2. Select the **ARTrackableNotify** component and expand the **Events** section in the **Details** panel.
+1. Select the **ARTrackableNotify** component and expand the **Events** section in the **Details** panel.
-    - Select the **+** button on the events you want to monitor.
+1. Select the **+** button on the events you want to monitor.

 ![Scene understanding Events](images/unreal-spatialmapping-events.PNG)

 You can find the full list of events in the [UARTrackableNotify](https://docs.unrealengine.com/4.27/API/Runtime/AugmentedReality/UARTrackableNotifyComponent/index.html) component API.

-In this example as MRMeshes are identified, their object classification is queried and a different material is set based on what type of surface it is.
+In this example, as MRMeshes are identified, their object classification is queried and a different material is set based on what type of surface it is.

 ![Scene understanding add tracked geometry](images/unreal-sceneunderstanding-setmaterial.png)